-- 2.11 The Capital Investment Programme can be funded from a variety of sources.
-Explanations of the funding sources are set out in the following paragraphs. - 2.12 Government Grants & Other Contributions: These are grants for specific purposes which may be available from the Government, e.g. Disabled Facility Grants.
+- 2.16 The Capital Investment Programme can be funded from a variety of sources.
+Explanations of the funding sources are set out in the following paragraphs. - 2.17 Government Grants & Other Contributions: These are grants for specific purposes which may be available from the Government, e.g. Disabled Facility Grants.
 The Council can also attract partnership funding from other local authorities and agencies e.g. Local Enterprise Partnership (LEP).
-The Council has also benefited in the past from other funding such as lottery grants. - 2.13 Section 106 and Community Infrastructure Levy Contributions: These are contributions from developers to the public services and amenities required for the development. - 2.14 Capital Receipts Reserve: Capital receipts are derived when selling assets such as land.
+The Council has also benefited in the past from other funding such as lottery grants. - 2.18 Section 106 Contributions: These are contributions from developers to the public services and amenities required for the development.
+These have been in part replaced by the Community Infrastructure Levy.
+Current Section 106 monies are guaranteed. - 2.19 Capital Receipts Reserve: Capital receipts are derived when selling assets such as land.
 The main receipt relates to the arrangements made when the Council sold its housing stock to Thrive Homes Ltd in 2008; the Transfer Agreement included a Right to Buy (RTB) Sharing Agreement whereby the Council is entitled to a share of the post-transfer receipts from RTB sales and a 'VAT Shelter Agreement' whereby the Council benefits from the recovery of VAT on continuing works carried out by Thrive.
-The current MTFP forecasts that this reserve will be fully utilised to support the capital programme. - 2.15 Revenue Contributions: Revenue balances from the General Fund may be used to support capital expenditure. - 2.16 New Homes Bonus Reserve: New Homes Bonus is a grant relating to the number of new homes delivered in a local authority area.
+The current MTFP forecasts that this reserve will be fully utilised to support the capital programme. - 2.20 Revenue Contributions: Revenue balances from the General Fund may be used to support capital expenditure. - 2.21 New Homes Bonus Reserve: New Homes Bonus is a grant relating to the number of new homes delivered in a local authority area.
 There are no government restrictions on whether this is capital or revenue, nor is there any ring-fence imposed.

-- 2.17 Borrowing: The Council is allowed to borrow to support its capital expenditure as long as this is prudent, sustainable, and affordable.
-Where the Council decides to borrow to fund capital expenditure the annual cost of borrowing is included within the revenue budget. - 2.18 The capital programme includes an assessment of likely available resources to finance capital expenditure and includes assumptions regarding capital receipts, which have been estimated at £1.100m in 2023/24 and £1.000m in future years. - 2.19 Appendix 3 shows the sources of capital funding proposed over the period 2023/24 to 2026/27, including the funding generated in each year and balances carried forward at the end of each year.
-The funding for the proposed capital programme is set out in the table below, for the purpose of the draft strategy 2026/27 includes only those schemes normally rolled forward and all years will be updated as part of the 2024/25 budget setting process:
+It is anticipated that there would be a reduction in the amount received from 2023/24 onwards. - 2.22 Borrowing: The Council is allowed to borrow to support its capital expenditure as long as this is prudent, sustainable, and affordable.
+The Council has borrowed to support the new leisure centre provision in South Oxhey.
+Where the Council decides to borrow to fund capital expenditure the annual cost of borrowing is included within the revenue budget. - 2.23 The capital programme includes an assessment of likely available resources to finance capital expenditure and includes assumptions regarding capital receipts, which have been estimated at £1.100m per year. - 2.24 Appendix 3 shows the sources of capital funding proposed over the period 2023/24 to 2026/27, including the funding generated in each year and balances carried forward at the end of each year.
+The funding for the proposed capital programme is set out in the table on the following page: